 I’ve written and published a book, now how do I sell it?

-Okay, so writing a book may take months or even years, but when it comes to making something of all that effort, well?
+Writing a book may take you months or even years.
+But when it comes to making something from all that effort, well?

 In today’s online, ebook, Kindle and iPad publishing world, even giving away ebooks for free can be a tough challenge.
-So what is going on, and how can an author make a buck?
+So what is going on, and how can an author make some money from all the hard work?

 The answer is that it is certainly not easy at all.
 Forget all the one-off good luck stories you may have read in the news.

-For one Fifty Shades, there are a million more books, and perhaps two million, that didn’t get anywhere near even selling ten copies.
+For one Fifty Shades of Grey, there are a million more books, and perhaps two million, that didn’t get anywhere near even selling ten copies.
 So what do you do with your book, and more importantly, all your hard work?

 The best advice I can give is by way of an analogy.
 Imagine walking into your local bookstore.
 What do you see?
 Now think carefully.

 You see the latest biography by someone famous occupying a cardboard display box.
 It sells of course, but only for a month or two at most.

 Now think about how much the publisher paid to get this prime position.
 Then move on to the display of the latest cookery books, all laid out in piles as the second line with colourful attention-grabbing covers.

 Next to this will be a display of the top ten selling books.
 Top Ten?
 But by whose decision?
 Newspapers, NYT, Time, or more than likely, the shop owner.
 Who cares anyway, it’s the top ten by someone’s decision.